bskinn/sphobjinv/CONTRIBUTING.md

 $ pytest --nonloc
 ```

-At minimum, please add/augment the test suite as necessary
+When putting together a PR, at minimum, please add/augment the test suite
-to maintain 100% test coverage.
+as necessary to maintain 100% test coverage.
 To the extent possible,
 please go beyond this and add tests that check potential edge cases,
-bad/malformed/invalid inputs, etc.
+bad/malformed/invalid inputs, etc. For bugfixes, add one or more
+focused regression tests that cover the bug behavior being fixed.

 There are some situations where it may make sense to use a
 `# pragma: no cover` to ignore coverage on certain line(s) of code.